srtee/lammps-USER-CONP2/README.md

 The main branch contains two experimental fixes -- conp/dyn and conp/dyn2 -- which dynamically track the changes in the b-vector between timesteps and attempt to use a quadratic extrapolation to avoid having to recalculate everything.
 Conp/dyn tracks the overall b-vector discrepancies, while conp/dyn2 tracks the pair and kspace contributions separately.
 If you would like to try these out, let me know.

 The _dev-historical_ branch contains versions frozen in various stages of optimization -- including the original conp/v0, with only semantic changes to bring it in line with the latest LAMMPS code -- to prove correctness of optimizations.
-It also contains the experimental conq fix which maintains a fixed overall electrode charge at a possibly time-varying (but spatially constant) potential.
+It also contains the experimental conq fix which maintains a fixed overall electrode charge at a possibly time-varying (but spatially constant) potential (analogous to constant E vs constant D simulations in [3]).
 Again, let me know if you'd like to try this out.
 Detailed listing follows:

 conp/v0 -- the original lammps-conp (https://github.com/zhenxingwang/lammps-conp),
     maintained for comparison